 This recipe will quickly become your go-to for making homemade pizza dough.
 It requires just a few basic ingredients, but the results are truly special.

-Olive Oil: This helps create a crispier crust and keeps the tomato sauce from soaking into the dough.
+Olive Oil: Helps prevent the sauce from soaking into the crust and adds flavor.

 How to Make Homemade Pizza Dough

-Whether you’re using active dry yeast or rapid-rise yeast, the process is similar.
-The difference lies in the rise time and the amount of sugar used.
-Full instructions and measurements can be found in the recipe card at the end of this post.
+Whether you’re using active dry yeast or rapid-rise yeast, the process is nearly the same.
+The key difference is in rise time and sugar amount.
+Check the recipe card at the end of this post for exact measurements and step-by-step instructions.

-Proof the yeast: Start by adding warm water, yeast, and sugar to a small bowl.
-Let it sit for 5-10 minutes until the yeast is dissolved and foamy.
+Step 1: Proof the Yeast.
+Combine warm water, yeast, and sugar.
+Let sit for 5-10 minutes until foamy.

-You can refrigerate the dough for up to four hours or freeze it for up to three months.
-Just be sure to let it come to room temperature before using it.
+For meal prep convenience, you can refrigerate the dough for up to 4 hours or freeze it for up to 3 months.
+When ready to use, let it come to room temperature before shaping and baking for the best texture.

 📖 Recipe